MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

 * [XML tables](../xml.md)
 * PDF

-For example, you could use the following steps to open a JSON file on the https://contoso.com/products web site:
+For example, you could use the following steps to import a JSON file on the https://contoso.com/products web site:

 1. From the **Get Data** dialog box, select the **Web** connector.